-Summer GTA registration requirements are set by the Mathematics Department Head.
-They are specified in the GTA appointment letter.
-Summer GTAs who wish to register in non-mathematics courses must obtain prior approval from the Mathematics Department Head.
-Otherwise, the GTA may be billed for courses taken outside the department.
+Summer GTA registration requirements are set by the Mathematics Department Head and are specified in the GTA appointment letter.
+Currently summer GTAs should register for 5 credits if they wish to avoid FICA tax.
+Summer GTAs who wish to register in non-mathematics courses must obtain prior approval from the Graduate Committee.
+Approval is typically granted for courses needed for an academic program such as a graduate minor degree.
+Otherwise the GTA may be billed for courses taken outside the department.